telekom/cluster-api-ipam-provider-infoblox/README.md

   defaultNetworkView: "some-view"   # default Ifoblox network view.
   host: "some.host.com"             # address of the Infoblox server.
   disableTLSVerification: false     # disable/enable SSL verification.
-  customCAPath: "/some/path/ca.crt" # path to a file that contians list of custom Certificate Authorities tha can be used to verify SSL certifcates if 'disableTLSVerification' is set to 'false'.
+  customCAPath: "/some/path/ca.crt" # path to a file which contians list of custom Certificate Authorities that can be used to verify SSL certifcates if 'disableTLSVerification' is set to 'false'.
 Host's default authorities will be used if not specified.
   port: "443"                       # network port to be used.
   wapiVersion: "2.12"               # Infoblox Web API version.
 ```